barryclark/jekyll-now/_posts/2017-06-05-slack-prometheus-alertmanager.md

 ![Alert]({{ site.baseurl }}/images/alert.png "Alert")

-Slack will deliberatly collapse messages over five lines long, this is useful to avoid creating noise in a channel.
+Slack will deliberately collapse messages over five lines long, this is useful to avoid creating noise in a channel.
 Here's the alert when a user expands the message in Slack using the 'show more' option:

 ![AlertExpanded]({{ site.baseurl }}/images/alert_expanded.png "AlertExpanded")